[ Hover over any topic to learn more ]

 Elementary I (ages 6-9) Certification, CMTE/North Carolina, 2000

 Linda became captivated by the Montessori philosophy through her mother's experiences and experience in her own home daycare business in California.
-Returning to Nashville, she joined the staff at Montessori Centre in 1985 and began her Montessori training that summer, completing her 3-6 certification in 1987.
-Initially working as the office assistant and After Care Director, she worked as a primary teacher and became Head of Montessori Centre in 1986 as her mother began development of Montessori Academy.
+Returning to Nashville, she joined the staff at Montessori Centre.
+After returning to Nashville from living in San Jose, California in 1985, she joined the staff at Montessori Centre and began her Montessori training that summer, completing her 3-6 certification in 1987.
+Initially working as the office assistant and After Care Director, she worked as a Primary teacher and because Head of Montessori Centre in 1986 as her mother began development of Montessori Academy.

 Linda brings her passion for the benefits of Montessori education and philosophy.
-She continues to share her love of playing violin both at work and outside work and enjoys her two grown sons, her step-daughter, and one grandson.
+She continues to share her love of playing violin both at work and at worship and enjoys her two grown sons, her step-daughter, and step-grandson.